WHAT WE DO

 - Embrace change, risk, and failure in order to stay nimble and responsive to the ever-evolving teen demographic.

 TeenTix was founded in 2004 by Seattle Center and in partnership with ten of the resident arts organizations on the Seattle Center campus.
 In 2006, TeenTix began adding partners outside of Seattle Center.
-Currently, 69 arts organizations throughout the Puget Sound region participate in the TeenTix program, including Seattle Symphony, Seattle Art Museum, Seattle Opera, Pacific Northwest Ballet, Seattle Repertory Theatre, Seattle International Film Festival, EMP Museum, 5th Avenue Theatre, and ACT Theatre.
-To date, TeenTix has facilitated the sale of over 70,000 arts tickets to teens.
+Currently, 70+ arts organizations throughout the Puget Sound region participate in the TeenTix program, including Tacoma Art Museum, Seattle Symphony, Seattle Art Museum, Edmonds Center for the Arts, Seattle Opera, Pacific Northwest Ballet, Seattle Repertory Theatre, Seattle International Film Festival, Tacoma Arts Live, Museum of Pop Culture (MoPOP), 5th Avenue Theatre, and ACT Theatre.
+To date, TeenTix has facilitated the sale of over 130,000 arts tickets to teens.
 We think that's pretty cool.